 But sometimes not.

-When we took part in the annual carnival celebrations in Panama, which is at its most carnivally in the Azuero, we were impressed by the country’s elaborate national dress called a pollera.
-Turns out, some of the complicated ingredients to this strangely chaste yet sexy get up are handcrafted in the traditional way by artisans in the Azuero.
+When we took part in the annual carnival celebrations in Panama, which is at its most carnivally in the Azuero, we were impressed by the country’s elaborate national dress called a pollera and some of the complicated ingredients to this strangely chaste yet sexy get up are handcrafted in the traditional way by artisans in the Azuero.

 From Peace Corps to polleras